djlebersilvestre/new_rails/README.md

 * Run guard on factory girl changes
 * Rubocop script inside git-hooks seems useless - review it
 * Review heartcheck for standard HTTP monitoring
+* Tunning: cache for rails to reduce DB hitting and other caching strategies - nice article: https://www.speedshop.co/2015/07/15/the-complete-guide-to-rails-caching.html
 * Update "Things you may want to cover"
+* Rails txt logger using something like lograge in prod and other non local envs
+* Use memcached in production for caching
+* Review stale? usage to incorporate in JsonRestController and improve performance with automated caching strategy

 Things you may want to cover: